-Undergraduate school/major: I attended the Grenoble Institute of Technology and majored in electrical engineering.
+Undergraduate school/major: I attended the Georgetown University School of Foreign Service and majored in economics.

 Agnes Gebus Class of 2014